open/close all folders

 - The end of Equilibrium takes place in an office deliberately designed to be artistic and over the top, compared to the grey blankness of the city itself.
 There's gold all over the place, the light shines bright, there's art hanging on the walls.
 It would have been even more glorious if they hadn't run out of budget.

-- In The Crimson Permanent Assurance short from The Meaning of Life, the buccaneering accountants of the titular agency sail up alongside The Very Large American Corporation, fire several volleys of filing cabinet drawers into them, and then swing into the corporation's boardroom.
+- In The Crimson Permanent Assurance short from Monty Python's The Meaning of Life, the buccaneering accountants of the titular agency sail up alongside The Very Large American Corporation, fire several volleys of filing cabinet drawers into them, and then swing into the corporation's boardroom.
 This kicks off a daring swordfight with logo pieces and document holders.
 Yeah.

 - There are many examples of these fights on Angel, where Wolfram and Hart's offices get trashed.
-These include the final fight of the first season, the final fight of series (against Hamilton), and the complete devastation wrought by the Eviler than Thou demon known as the Beast.
+These include the final fight of the first season, the final fight of series (against Hamilton), and the complete devastation wrought by the Eviler Than Thou demon known as the Beast.

 - Of course, he went to the office in the first episode of the first season and was still there at the end of the fifth, so it was quite some time before he made much progress fighting the disease.